poojithayadavalli/july10-1/README.md

 a)the elements in the list are the pairs of numbers whose sum is equal to n in sorted order b)the list do not contain duplicate numbers and negative numbers if exists then ignore

-Contraints:
+Constraints:

 2<=n<=10000

 input format:

 first line contains array of numbers second line contains number n

 output format:

 inorder traversal of BinarySearch Tree if list is not empty else print -1

 Examples: